sim1andre/barebone-wp-theme/README.md

 **Production**

 This is the mode that you will use when you are in a production envirement.
-In this mode the css and js are beeing minified and the regular css and js is removed from public folder.
+In this mode the css and js are beeing minified.

 <br/>